 Commitment, Caring and Leadership

 The School of Nursing is a member of the American Association of Colleges of Nursing (AACN) and is approved by the Washington State Nursing Care Quality Assurance Commission.
-The bachelor of science in nursing, master of science in nursing, and doctor of nursing practice programs are accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Bachelor of Science in Nursing, Master of Science in Nursing, and Doctor of Nursing Practice programs at Pacific Lutheran University are accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
 The Care and Outcomes Manager MSN curriculum meets requirements for the Clinical Nurse Leader national certification examination.
 The Family Nurse Practitioner track meets requirements for ANCC and AANP national certification examinations and the Psychiatric Mental Health Nurse practitioner track meets requirements for ANCC national certification examination.